-New applicants are strongly encouraged to attend the Information Session, which is hosted by the Coordinator(s), Student Life.
-The Information Session will be held on January 20, 2017 at 4:00pm in GEO255, it will also be posted online to view again, or if you could not attend in person.
+New applicants are strongly encouraged to attend the Information Session, hosted by the Student Life Team.
+The Information Session will be held on February 12, 2021 at 2:00pm in using Webex platform.
+The details of the session are:

 How Do I Apply?

 You have a few options in getting an RA application:

 - Promotional emails (keep checking your PAWS email!)

 - Via email to firstname.lastname@example.org

 Your completed application is due by 12:00am (midnight) on Sunday, June 6, 2021.

 A completed application consists of: